For just about every industry, the use of a mobile device while on the job is commonplace. In fact, not using a device for work would almost seem odd.

 This is the opposite of the "Here’s Your Own Device" (HYOD) trend, which had historically been more common in companies - a program where the company gives employees mobile devices.
 Arlington Heavy Hauling decided to give their drivers tablets to allow them to complete paperwork while on the road, making it fast and easy to send data back to the office.

-As with any new policy, there are pros and cons that could influence the way people see the increasing prevalence of BYOD programs in the workplace.
+As with any new policy, there are pros and cons to BYOD that could influence the way people see the increasing prevalence of these policies in the workplace.
 Some companies may not even be fully aware of the advantages and disadvantages of BYOD.

 Pros of a Bring Your Own Device Policy